-These light and fluffy Healthy Gluten Free Buckwheat Pancakes are topped with sweet honey roasted peaches!
-The perfect spring or summer brunch that is dairy free!
+Light and fluffy Healthy Gluten Free Buckwheat Pancakes topped with honey roasted peaches!
+The perfect spring or summer dairy free brunch!

 It’s Monday morning.
 Your alarm goes off and you have to get out of bed.

 You could be a grumpy pants about it.
 Or you could make this recipe for buckwheat pancakes…and then proceed to have the greatest day ever.